MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields: Experiments

 \subsection{Experimental Setup}

-We use the official training, validation, testing splits provided by \benchmark to conduct experiments.
+We use the official training, validation, and testing splits provided by \benchmark to conduct experiments.
 We choose the log-loss and accuracy to evaluate model performance, since these metrics are reasonable and commonly used in previous studies.
 For comparable and reproducible results, all models are trained and tested using the same hardware.
 Specifically, the machine is equipped with 16 Intel Xeon Gold 6254 CPUs (18 cores per CPU) and one 24GB TITAN RTX GPU.
-We add a 8-hour time limitation for the training process to reflect real-world resource constraints.
+We add an 8-hour time limitation for the training process to reflect real-world resource constraints.
+The implementation and hyperparameter details of evaluated models are put in Appendix~\ref{appendix:imple_hyper}.